Crinchy/sass-library/README.md

 ## Setup

 ```
-apt-get install sudo
+Install the sass library into your application & adjust your webpack-mix path.
 ```

 ## License

-The nginx configuration is open-sourced configuration licensed under the MIT license.
+The sass library is open-sourced package licensed under the MIT license.